-Corresponding job category Row 1 Member of EDP Executive Board with formal responsibility over sustainability, risk and other company's cross-cutting critical themes.
-Director on board
+Job title Corresponding job category Row Member of EDP Executive Board with formal responsibility over Director on board 1 sustainability, risk and other company's cross-cutting critical themes.

 (W11.2) Please indicate whether your organization agrees for CDP to transfer your publicly disclosed data on your impact and risk response strategies to the CEO Water Mandate's Water Action Hub [applies only to W2.1a (response to impacts), W4.2 and W4.2a (response to risks)].